MAttila42/PixelBot/README.md

-# PixelBot Pre
+# PixelBot
-PixelBot's pre versions
+Official Discord Bot for the Lyedlik: The Pixel Game project